U-interrupt/uintr/doc/spec.md

 # RISC-V User-interrupt Specification

+## Introduction

+One of the most impressive characteristic of RISC-V is that it uses a simple load-store architecture.
+So we proposed a new instruction **UIPI(User Inter-Processor Interrupt)** and a new external device `UINTC (User-Interrupt Controller)` to reduce modifications in hardware for implementation and evaluation on Rocket Chip and possible optimizations on memory architecture.

+We try to prevent following situations when a user can send IPI without trapped into kernel:

+1. Malicious sender tries to send an unregistered user interrupt to other harts.
+2. Malicious receiver tries to modify the hartid to redirect a user interrupt to other harts.
+3. The receiver is not running on the target hart and an invalid user interrupt is sent to the hart.

 ## User Interrupt Sender Table (suist)

 The **suist** is an 64-bit read/write register, formatted as below: